Clemson Beats Alabama to Clinch College Football Title

 Top-ranked Crimson Tide went down 35-31 Monday night in the College Football Playoff

-(TAMPA) — College football’s first national championship rematch was fitting sequel to the original, with an unusual twist at the end.
+(TAMPA) — College football’s first national championship rematch was even better than the original, with an incredible twist at the end.

 Deshaun Watson and Clemson dethroned the champs and became the first team to beat Nick Saban’s Alabama dynasty in a national title game, taking down the top-ranked Crimson Tide 35-31 Monday night in the College Football Playoff.